 - Festival of Lights Scheepjes CAL – Part 4 – US Terms – Left-handed

 Special Thank you to Fiona Kelly for providing a Dutch Voiceover!
 Here are the Videos in Dutch.
+(These videos have now been corrected)

 - Festival of Lights Scheepjes CAL – Deel 4 – Nederlands – Rechtshandig